CleasbyCode/pdvzip-1/README.md

 To avoid security warnings, run the file from a ***Windows console***, as shown in the above example.

+***The file (or folder) within the ZIP archive that appears first within the ZIP file record, determines what extraction script, based on file type, is used.***

 For common ***video & audio*** files, ***Linux*** will use the ***vlc*** or ***mpv*** media player. ***Windows*** uses the default media player.

 ***PDF*** - ***Linux*** will use ***evince*** or ***firefox***. ***Windows*** uses the default ***PDF*** viewer.